mat-docs/RTA.Site/docs/services/rta-datasvc/README.md

 It provides compact, high-performance telemetry storage, backed by either a file system or [Amazon S3](https://aws.amazon.com/s3/) and [DynamoDB](https://aws.amazon.com/dynamodb/).
 It handles backfill (late samples and channels) and copes with sample rates from 0.001 Hz to 1 MHz with stable memory use and back-pressure control.

-It exposes a GRPC interface to write or read data from your environment, and an outward-facing REST interface to be exposed to users via the **Gateway Service**.
+It exposes a gRPC interface to write or read data from your environment, and an outward-facing REST interface to be exposed to users via the **Gateway Service**.

 This service is intended to be used alongside the **Session Service**, **Config Service**, **Stream Service** (if live updates are required) and **Gateway Service** as a reverse proxy to bring the capabilties together.